Topology

 Bake -> texture

-Texture baking will create textures by projecting other visible objects in the scene.
+Texture baking will create textures by projecting other visible objects in the scene into the uv's of the selected object.

 Here is the typical workflow for baking: